Skip to main content

 Teaching Interests

 Dr. Dana Huebert Lima educational philosophy is founded in the idea that students at all levels should become creative and critical thinkers who can apply theoretical models and toward broad social and interdisciplinary contexts.
 In the biology department, she has coordinated the required Cellular and Molecular Biology (BIOL 219 and BIOL 219L) course and lab for several years.
-She has also taught Epigenetics (BIOL 415), Virology (BIOL 312), Genomics (BIOL 420), and Communicating Natural Science (BIOL 315).
+She has also taught Epigenetics (BIOL 415), Virology (BIOL 312), Genomics (BIOL 420), Communicating Natural Science (BIOL 315).
 These courses are designed to teach both biological content and transferable scientific skills.

 Research Interests